 Interplanting is the practice of planting a fast-growing crop between a slower-growing one to make the most of your garden space.
 It is also known as intercropping, which has the same definition of interplanting.

-An example of is to sow a vegetable seed such as lettuce seeds between broccoli plants; the lettuce will grow happily in the space and shade provided by the broccoli plants, and you will be able to harvest it before the broccoli is large enough to shade it out totally.
+An example is to sow a vegetable seed such as lettuce seeds between broccoli plants; the lettuce will grow happily in the space and shade provided by the broccoli plants.

 One excellent method is to sow mesclun seeds around tomato seedlings so that it becomes possible to harvest salad greens while waiting for tomato plants to start producing.

 Types of Intercropping